-Employees
+Employees and Consultants

 The Company's business is administered from its head office in Vancouver, British Columbia, Canada.
-As of December 31, 2018, the Company had seven full time employees (excluding directors), two consultants, and one part time employee.
+As of December 31, 2019, the Company had eight full time employees (excluding directors) and two consultants.

 Specialized Skill and Knowledge

 Many aspects of MAG's business require specialized skill and knowledge.
 Such skills and knowledge include the areas of geology, engineering, accounting and mine planning.
 MAG has found that it has been able to locate and retain such employees when needed.